History

 Current state

-The church has preserved the Norman perimeter walls of the nave and chancel, as well as the late-medieval tower and porch, which were not heavily transformed in the early modern period, making the church in Portskewett a very valuable monument today, listed as number I on a three-level scale.
-In addition, the original window in the northern wall of the presbytery, the Romanesque northern portal, and the 13th / 14th century, two-light southern window have survived.
-Inside, you can see both original arcades, while most of the equipment, except for the 15th-century font, remains modern.
+St. Mary’s Church has retained the late Romanesque perimeter walls of the nave and chancel, and the late medieval tower and porch, which have not been significantly altered in the early modern period, thanks to which the church in Portskewett is today a very valuable building, marked with number one on the three-level scale of Welsh architectural monuments.
+Among the architectural details, the original window in the north wall of the chancel, the Romanesque north and south portals and the 13th/14th century two-light south window have survived.
+Inside, you can see both original arcades (the chancel arch and the arch under the tower), while most of the fittings are modern, apart from the 15th century baptismal font.

 bibliography: